 GeneCards Summary for CALCA Gene

 CALCA (Calcitonin Related Polypeptide Alpha) is a Protein Coding gene.
 Diseases associated with CALCA include reflex sympathetic dystrophy and complex regional pain syndrome.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+Among its related pathways are Neuroscience and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include identical protein binding and protein complex binding.
 An important paralog of this gene is CALCB.

 CGRP induces vasodilation.
 It dilates a variety of vessels including the coronary, cerebral and systemic vasculature.
 Its abundance in the CNS also points toward a neurotransmitter or neuromodulator role.
 It also elevates platelet cAMP.

 Calcitonin causes a rapid but short-lived drop in the level of calcium and phosphate in blood by promoting the incorporation of those ions in the bones.